Salamulyon/Salamulyon/README.md

 ## Hi there 👋.
 I'm Ololade Akintunde.
 Welcome 😀

-- 🔭 I’m currently working on a GO web server with PostGre database with automating hardware calibration with Python and saving in the server
+- 🔭 I’m currently working on a GO web server with Postgres database that automates hardware calibration with Python and saves data points in the server
-- 🌱 I’m currently learning more GO and AWS
+- 🌱 I’m currently learning more GO and AWS,help me think of projects
 - 🤔 I’m looking for help with idea projects
 - 💬 Ask me about my favourite anime